 Why Dual Language?

 Furthermore, being bilingual brings a number of well documented cognitive, academic and employment benefits.
-Research shows people who are bilingual demonstrate greater cognitive flexibility, increased attention control, better memory, and superior problem solving skills as well as enhanced understanding of their primary language.
-(Lindholm-Leary 2001) Even though DLI students spend half their academic day or more English they tend to outperform their non-immersion on academic achievement tests in English (Turnbull, Hart &Lapkin 2000).
-In the 21st century being able to conduct business or professional discussions in more than one language is essential.
+Research shows people who are bilingual demonstrate greater cognitive flexibility, increased attention control, better memory, and superior problem solving skills, as well as enhanced understanding of their primary language.
+(Lindholm-Leary 2001) Even though DLI students spend half their academic day on English they tend to outperform their non-immersion on academic achievement tests in English (Turnbull, Hart &Lapkin 2000).
+In the 21st century, being able to conduct business or professional discussions in more than one language is essential.
 Many local and global employers need a multilingual workforce to remain competitive.

 DLI also offers children whose heritage is the partner language (Spanish, Chinese, Russian, Vietnamese and Japanese) and culture the opportunity to develop a positive linguistic and cultural identity that allows them to better connect with their parents, relatives and community.